 We were also surprised to learn that much of the age composition data are derived from an age-length key prior to 2003.
 This led us to wonder whether this may also be a partial explanation for the apparent "cryptic" age-6-and-older biomass.
-In particular, Chilton and Stocker2 report that surface aging of otoliths-rather than break-and-burn methods-typically resulted in lower age readings for herring.
+In particular, Chilton and Stocker2 report that surface aging of otoliths-rather than break-and-burn methods typically resulted in lower age readings for herring.
 Therefore, an age-length key based solely on surface aging would be expected to under-represent the existence of any individuals in older age classes.
 It seems at least possible that there may be some individuals age 10 or older, as is observed in other Pacific herring populations, which could also account for some of the "cryptic" biomass.

 On page 46 of the revised report, the analysts comment on the question of relative weighting of age composition versus abundance index data and discount reduction of the weight on the age composition data but provide no clear explanation.
-Given the fact that much of the age composition data derives from the application of an age-length key, and the uncertainty in ages associated with surface ageing versus break-and-burn techniques, we believe that the high confidence placed on the age composition data is unwarranted and likely results in overfitting of the model to the age composition data.
+Given the fact that much of the age composition data derives from the application of an age-length key, and the uncertainty in ages associated with surface ageing versus break-and-burn techniques, we believe that the high confidence placed on the age composition data.
 Further it is difficult to believe that the spawn index data, which are the only empirical estimate of the SSB for this population, and which CDFW uses directly to set harvest quotas are given less weight in the likelihood function than all of the other data inputs.
 In any event, Francis3 describes statistical methods for determining the weightings on the various data sources and should be applied to properly weight the data inputs.